-The Retail System tracks the volume and value of payment items exchanged between participants and determines the balances due.
-Rules and standards detail how the exchange, clearing and settlement of all cleared payments must occur.
+The volumes and values of payment items that are exchanged between participants are entered into the ACSS System, and the system calculates the net balances across all participants.
+Rules and standards detail how the exchange, clearing and settlement of retail payments must occur.

-Specific participant financial institutions, referred to as direct clearers, handle the clearing and settlement of payments for their own customers, as well as for customers that maintain accounts at the other financial institutions, known as indirect clearers.
+Specific participant financial institutions, referred to as direct clearers, participate directly in the ACSS.
+These participants handle the clearing and settlement of payments for their own customers, as well as for customers that maintain accounts at the other financial institutions, known as indirect clearers.
 Direct clearers must maintain settlement accounts at the Bank of Canada.
-During the morning of each business day, the Bank of Canada adjusts the financial positions of the individual direct clearers by transferring funds among their accounts to reflect the net balances of the previous day’s clearing.
+Settlement of the previous day’s net balances occurs during the morning of each business day, where settlement account balances are extinguished via payments to and from the Bank of Canada.

 The Retail System clears paper-based and electronic payments.